CTSRD-CHERI/cheribsd-getting-started/README.md

 # Getting Started with CheriBSD

-Robert N. M. Watson (University of Cambridge), ...
+Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), ...

 This repository contains a living document describing how to get up and running with [CheriBSD](https://www.cheribsd.org/) on Morello and